Is Paint Prep Really Important?

 Secure Any Loose Boards

 In the same vein as wood replacement, you will want to make sure all boards are secure on your home.
 Check for any loose nails that have popped out and hammer them back in.
 If they are no longer catching, a.k.a they aren’t securing to the home then go ahead and replace them with a screw.
-Again, this paint prep step helps to create a strong barrier to keep moisture out.
+Again, this paint prep step helps to create a strong barrier to keep moisture out and keep your home sealed and protected.

 Clean the Exterior of Your Home

 Is pressure washing your home before painting really that important?
 YES!
-Now, when we talk about a pressure wash you should be looking at a light rinse.
+Now, when we talk about a pressure wash you’re really looking for a light rinse.
 There is a time and place for a high pressure wash and this is not it.
 Pressure washing your home before painting will ensure you’ve removed any dirt, debris, and cobwebs.
 If you’re not comfortable pressure washing your home or you don’t want to rent or hire a pressure washer you do have another option.
 You can wipe down the house by hand.
 This will obviously take quite a bit more time however, it has the same desired effect.
-A couple things to not about pressure washing; if your home is lead positive you will NOT want to pressure wash as this can spread lead chips.
-You should also be aware that pressure washing will actually make your windows dirtier so don’t schedule a pressure wash right after having your windows cleaned.
+There are a couple conditions that mean you wouldn’t want a pressure wash your home.
+For example, if your home is lead positive you will NOT want to pressure wash as this can spread lead paint chips.

 Scrape Failing Paint

 Again, there are different precautions you need to take if your home is lead positive so be sure to test your home if it was built before 1978.
-Obviously, to create a smooth, even surface you’ll want to scrape any failing paint as part of the paint prep process.
+If your painter is lead certified, they should be able to help test your home.
+With that being said, to create a smooth, even surface you’ll want to scrape any failing paint as part of the paint prep process.
 This can also be a fairly tedious activity but it will make a huge difference in how your paint adheres.
 A common misconception is that if the paint is thick enough or enough coats are added, it will cover any problem areas like this.
 Paint does a great job of sealing things up but it will show whatever texture is beneath it.
-That means if you leave bubbled or flaking paint on the home before painting, you will more than likely still see that later.
+That means if you leave bubbled or flaking paint on the home before painting, you will most likely still see that after the paint has been applied.
+Thorough scraping and removal of these areas will give you a better finished paint project.

 Caulk Seams and Nail Holes

 This is the part of the paint prep that we all know about!
 Caulking the exterior of your home just helps to seal everything up so outside elements can’t cause damage to your home.
 You’ll want to find a high quality caulking, now is not the time to bargain hunt, and you’ll want to be thorough.
-Common areas to pay attention to are around windows and doors, seams where two boards meet, and of course, nail holes.
+We recommend using Shermax Urethanized Elastomeric Caulk or the Guiry’s Lifetime Elastomeric Caulk on the exterior of your home.
+Common areas to pay attention to are spaces around windows and doors, seams where two boards meet, and of course, nail holes.
 Please be aware, there is such a thing as overdoing it with caulking.
 If it’s not a product you’re used to you may want to consult a professional or a more experienced friend.
 A good thing to keep in mind is that whatever texture you add to the surface with the caulk is what you’ll see through the paint.

 Prime Bare Boards